george-carlin/abroaders/spec/README.md

 - We use RSpec, not minitest.
 Run the specs using the `rspec` command.
 But you already knew that.

-- **Always** add feature specs!
-Every user action in the app should be covered by an automated test.
+- Feature specs are the most important part of the test suite.
+Every user action in the app should be covered by a feature spec unless there's a good reason not to.
 Lower-level testing (e.g. testing models) is helpful too, but it's not worth the time to add a detailed spec for every little one-line method.

 - Generally, follow the guidelines at [betterspecs.org](http://betterspecs.org/).
   The only one I disagree with is that "A spec description should never be